nfreear/nfreear.github.io/_posts/2015-10-15-high-contrast-ignore-colors.md

     "Screen shot 2 – before and after the fix"

 [tag-X]: javascript:return%20false "You decide!"
 [tag-int]: #!tag "You decide the time interval!
-We try to strike a balance.."
+Try to strike a balance.."

 [End]: end